pybind/pybind11_protobuf/README.md

 When passing protos from python into C++, this will attempt to remove the wrapper if possible (ie, if the proto was returned from C via this converter).
-When receiving a python native proto, this class will serialize it and deserialize it into the corresponding C++ native proto.
+When receiving a python native proto, this class will serialize it and deserialize it into the corresponding C++ native proto, resulting in a copy.

 Using a proto as an output (or input/output) argument is allowed, provided the proto passed in is a wrapped C++ proto (not a python native proto).
-When binding output arguments, be sure to use .noconvert() to enforce this.
+When binding output arguments, use .noconvert() to enforce this.
 See [here](https://pybind11.readthedocs.io/en/stable/advanced/functions.html#non-converting-arguments)
 for details.